 WHAT TO CONSIDER IN YOUR PROPOSAL

-- At least 50% of the works must be either photo or film based.
+- At least 50% of the artwork selection must be photo or film based

 - The proposed show must not have been presented before.